 [Section 62 amended by No. 94 of 1984 s.
 38 and 66.]

-63. Records to be kept by organisation
+63. Records, organisations’ duties as to etc.

 (1) An organisation shall keep the following records —

-(a) a register of its members showing the name and residential address of each member and details of the financial status of each member in respect of his membership;
+(a) a register of its members showing the name and residential address of each member and details of the financial status of each member in respect of his membership; and